imdarshik/Datatrained/README.md

 # Datatrained
- This repo contains all the datascience training excercises and projects
+ This repo contains the datascience training excercises and projects